gregwebs/ruby-safe-mongoDB/README.md

 MongoDB does not enforce a schema, which is good when you want schemaless.
 Most of the time you do actually have a schema in mind, and the ODM (Mongoid) enforces that.
-However, sometimes you want to use the raw driver, but still want the safety of an enforced schema- that is what this library tries to provide.
+However, sometimes you want to use the raw driver instead of the ODM, but still want the safety of an enforced schema- that is what this library tries to provide.

-You may want to use the raw driver for speed, but there is another safety benefit to it: you understand exactly what is going on in the driver.
+You may want to use the raw driver for speed (anecdotally I have seen 10x overhead with Mongoid), but there is another safety benefit to it: you understand exactly what is going on in the driver.
 Mongoid provides some nice features, but it can only make a best guess at your intent when you use its higher level interface.
 And its lower level interfaces are limited.
-Sometimes it is important that you know the query is optimized, and that you can be sure it still will be after you upgrade Mongoid.
+Sometimes it is important that you know exactly how the query is optimized, and that you can be sure it will stay the same after you upgrade Mongoid.
 This library is designed to work well with Mongoid (and the mongo ruby driver).

 I am currently just adding functionality as I need it.
 All functionality is containted in a single file.
 I will release this as a gem eventually.